Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 ### Rationale (CRITICAL)

-Accessibility work is typically the most code-invasive phase:
+Accessibility work is typically the most code‑invasive phase:

 * it touches real code paths,
 * it changes semantics (ARIA/roles), focus behavior, and keyboard flows,
 * it often introduces the largest set of changes.

-Therefore, accessibility **cannot** be treated as an optional follow-up.
+Therefore, accessibility **cannot** be treated as an optional follow‑up.

 ### Scope

 * ARIA roles and attributes.
 * Keyboard navigation and focus management.
 * Screen reader announcement behavior.
-* Accessibility-specific tests and Storybook stories.
+* Accessibility‑specific tests and Storybook stories.

 ### Important Notes